-Date

-Instructions: be based on the Division Chair's/Vice President's, or perception of the instructor's level of performance.

-1. Unsatisfactory

-2. Fair

-3. Average

-4. Good

-5. Excellent

-n/a Does not apply

-The Instruc tor

-1 Is committed to job and institutional objectives.

-2 Demonstrates continued professional growth.

-3 Possesses health and stamina for effective job performance.

-4 Presents an appropriate professional appearance.

-5 Maintains adequate communication with appropriate supervisor(s).

-6 Follows proper procedures and policies.

-7 Follows proper channels and chains of commands.

-8 Performs such n assignments as may be assigned by appropriate supervisor(s).

-9 Participates in evaluation procedures.

-10. Completes records and reports accurately and according to schedule.
+- 1. Is committed to job and institutional objectives. - 2.
+Demonstrates continued professional growth. - 3.
+Possesses health and stamina for effective job performance. - 4.
+Presents an appropriate professional appearance. - 5.
+Maintains adequate communication with appropriate supervisor(s). - 6.
+Follows proper procedures and policies. - 7.
+Follows proper channels and chains of commands. - 8.
+Performs such assignments as may be assigned by appropriate supervisor(s). - 9.
+Participates in evaluation procedures. - 10.
+Completes records and reports accurately and according to schedule.